Eboreg/de-googling/README.md

 adb shell twrp install /sdcard/Magisk-v24.1.zip
 ```

+(The `adb shell twrp install` commands may also be done directly in TWRP, by selecting _Install_ from the main menu, saving you some tedious copy-pasting of filenames.)

 Then, in TWRP: `Wipe > Advanced wipe > Data > Repair or change file system > Resize file system`.

 Still in TWRP, choose to reboot normally.
 It will prompt you to install the TWRP app; however, every time I have agreed to do this, the system has refused to start afterwards, so I don't let it do that.
 But again, your mileage may vary.
+And if you end up with a non-booting phone after letting it install this app, just look [here](#uninstalling-the-twrp-app).

 Reboot, and the new OS plus Magisk should now be installed!